 It’s free to enter with a pre-booked parking ticket.
 Parking is free before 10.00am and £10.00 thereafter.
 Entry for the Christmas market only is from 10.00am to 3.00pm.
 For visitors to the palace and trail, the market is open until 20.00.

 How much does Blenheim Palace Lights Trail Cost?

-Prices for the Blenheim Palace Illuminated Light Trail 2020 depends on whether you visit during a peak time or an off-peak time, and whether you’re an annual pass holder or not.
+Prices for the Blenheim Palace Illuminated Light Trail and The Nutcracker Christmas experience depends on whether you visit during a peak time or an off-peak time, and whether you’re an annual pass holder or not.